 A meth use disorder can be associated with severe health problems.
 For example, meth abuse can lead to extreme dental issues with chronic use, including rotting teeth or loss of teeth.
 Meth addiction can also lead to brain damage and long-lasting neurological changes.
 Meth use is also associated with violent, psychotic, aggressive and paranoid behavior.

 Continue reading at Signs, Symptoms and Side Effects of Meth Abuse →

 Meth can cause extreme euphoria at its first use, which could make it appealing to use again.
 Substances that act powerfully or quickly are typically the most addictive, and both of these properties apply to meth.

-When a person uses meth, it will release chemicals in that person’s brain that will make them feel good.
-It does this at extreme levels.
-When the drug wears off, the user’s brain is depleted of serotonin and dopamine, which can cause the person to feel anxious and depressed.
-Many people use meth again to combat these feelings, which is why people often go on meth binges for days at a time.
+When a person uses meth, the extreme release of dopamine and serotonin in the brain will make them feel good.
+When the drug wears off, the depletion of serotonin and dopamine can cause feelings of anxiety and depression.
+Many people may use meth again to combat these feelings, which can lead to binges lasting for days or more.

 You can help someone struggling with meth by encouraging them to seek help.
 It is important to avoid lecturing or arguing with them, which may cause them to be defensive and less likely to seek the care they need.